 Flash rusting is a significant problem for all water borne paint, especially over steel.

-Flash rusting is corrosion from steel bleeding through a coating creating a stain within hours of the coating application.
+Basically it is corrosion from steel bleeding through a coating.
+This creates a stain within hours of the coating application.
 Long term corrosion is not flash rusting.
 This occurs when a thin film of water resides on the surface of steel for a brief period of time causing corrosion to take place.
 The corrosion products are often soluble and can migrate within a coating to produce a stain.

 Flash rust is very common in water borne coatings since they have the two primary requirements to allow corrosion; oxygen and water.
 If either water or oxygen is not available, the metal corrosion rate will be retarded.
 Since water borne coatings are applied in a thin film, this allows oxygen to readily permeate through the coating.
 Henceforth, flash rusting is a common problem.

 It usually occurs when there is high humidity, low temperatures, high wet film thickness, another cause is low coverage over a higher blast profile.

 Our full range of metal protective products can be found on our website here.

 If you would like to find out more see these other articles: